 As an HR professional, it is important to clearly understand the legal and ethical considerations surrounding waivers and ensure that any waivers used by your organization are properly drafted and legally enforceable.

-Employers commonly use this type of waiver to protect themselves from legal claims or liability.
+Employers commonly use this type to protect themselves from legal claims or liability.
 For example, an employer may require employees to sign a liability waiver before participating in a company-sponsored activity or event.

 Some employers may require employees to sign a non-compete agreement as a condition of employment.
 This type of waiver typically prohibits employees from working for a competitor or starting a competing business for a certain period of time after leaving the employer.